afirth/blog.camunda.org/content/post/2019/03/camunda-bpm-7110-alpha2-released.md

 ## Java/REST API: Case Insensitive Semantics for Task Variables

-From this release on, queries for tasks with process-, task- and or case instance variables support case-insensitive semantics.
+With this alpha, queries for tasks with task, process and case instance variables support case-insensitive semantics.

-There are three new operators to help you use this feature with the REST API: `eqic`, `neqic` and `likeic` (corresponding to `eq`, `neq` and `like`, with _ic_ standing for `ignore case`) Here are some examples:
+There are three new operators to help you use this feature with the REST API: `eqic`, `neqic` and `likeic` (corresponding to `eq`, `neq` and `like`, with _ic_ standing for `ignore case`).

+Here are some examples:

 GET `/task?taskVariables=varName_eqic_varValue`